-Before you intend to update a SharePoint farm with a new Cumulative Update / Service Pack / Public Update.
-I advise you to check first the answers for the below questions:
+Before going to patch your SharePoint farm with a new Cumulative Update / Service Pack / Public Update. you should first check the below questions:

 - Why and When you should patch your farm?